 For another kid-friendly DIY-assembled edible, the University of Nebraska-Lincoln Institute of Food and Natural Resources features Bugs on a Log.
-Build them with peanut butter, raisins, and celery, carrot, or cucumbers.
+Build them with peanut butter, raisins, and celery, carrots, or cucumbers.

 Vegan Ranch Dressing

-Love & Lemons’ Vegan Ranch Dressing calls for raw cashews, chopped cucumber, lemon juice, dried dill, garlic powder, onion powder, and nutritional yeast.
+To accompany your vegetable snowman, we recommend Love & Lemons’ Vegan Ranch Dressing recipe.
+It calls for raw cashews, chopped cucumber, lemon juice, dried dill, garlic powder, onion powder, and nutritional yeast.